Human (Brandy album): Artwork and release

+Promotion

 Singles

-"Right Here (Departed)" premiered on Norwood's official webpage on August 13, 2008 and was released as the album's lead single on September 9, 2008.
-While the song charted moderately in the United States, where it reached number 34 on the Billboard Hot 100, the track became Norwood's highest-charting single in years elsewhere, reaching the top ten of the French Singles Chart, and the top 20 on the Japan Hot 100.
-It also peaked at number 22 on the Hot R&B/Hip-Hop Songs and became Norwood's first Hot Dance Club Play number-one on the Billboard charts.
+"Right Here (Departed)" premiered on Brandy's official webpage on August 13, 2008 and was released as the album's lead single on September 9, 2008.
+While the song charted moderately in the United States, where it reached number 34 on the Billboard Hot 100, the track became Brandy's highest-charting single in years elsewhere, reaching the top ten of the French Singles Chart, and the top 20 on the Japan Hot 100.
+It also peaked at number 22 on the US Hot R&B/Hip-Hop Songs and became Brandy's first number-one hit on the Hot Dance Club Play chart.
 An accompanying music video for "Right Here (Departed)" was directed by Little X and filmed in Los Angeles in August 2008.
 It reached number one on BET's 106 & Park countdown and was voted 69th on BET: Notarized top 100 videos of 2008.

-Second single "Long Distance" was released on November 11, 2008.
-The song became the album's second consecutive Hot Dance Club Play number-one and peaked at number 38 on the Billboard Hot R&B/Hip-Hop Songs chart but failed to enter the Hot 100.
+"Long Distance," co-written and produced by Bruno Mars, was released by Epic Records as the second single from Human on November 11, 2008.
+The song became the album's second consecutive Hot Dance Club Play number-one and peaked at number 38 on the Billboard Hot R&B/Hip-Hop Songs chart; though it failed to enter the Hot 100.
 Upon its television debut, the Chris Robinson-directed music video for "Long Distance" came in at number nine on the 106 & Park countdown on December 22, 2008, and peaked at the top position in January 2009.

-Upon the album's release, "The Definition" and "True" reached numbers 16 and 18 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart, respectively, based solely on digital downloads.
-While Norwood considered both "Piano Man" and "1st & Love" as potential third single candidates, plans for another single from Human failed to materialize.
+While Brandy considered both "Piano Man" and "1st & Love" as potential third single candidates, plans for another single from Human failed to materialize.